 exposition of sounding (EXPSOU)

 See S-101 DCEG clause 13.10 for the listing of allowable values.
 Values populated in S-57 for this attribute other than the allowable values will not be converted across to S-101.
-Data Producers are advised to check any populated values for STATUS on MARCUL and amend appropriately.
+Data Producers are advised to check any populated values for EXPSOU on MARCUL and amend appropriately.

 Fish havens